bkw777/aDIPters/README.md

 ## FlexROM_100
 http://tandy.wiki/FlexROM_100

-Use an electrically re-programmable EEPROM (28C256) in place of the non-standard pinout mask ROM (LH535618) in a TRS-80 Model 100 system rom socket.
+Uses an electrically re-programmable EEPROM (28C256) in place of the non-standard pinout mask ROM (LH535618) in a TRS-80 Model 100 system rom socket.

-With /CS signal breakout/remote loop to use with REX main rom feature.
+Includes /CS signal breakout/remote loop to use with REX main rom feature.
 This allows reverting from REX back to the internal main rom without opening the computer again to re-install the original main rom chip.

-To program the eeprom, use the FlexROM_100_programming_adapter also found here, or an SOIC-28 test clip.
+To program the eeprom, use the FlexROM_100_programming_adapter, or an SOIC-28 test clip.

 To install without REX, just install a shunt on the /CS pins.